Parsec-2023/Parsec_AstroPi_2022-23/README.md

 The main function of our program is to take pictures of the Earth's surface as frequently as possible, only saving to memory the ones that are relevant.
 We have made extensive use of try-except statements to make sure that the program will not stop before it is needed, and we have implemented an intricated logging system that, in case anything goes wrong, will tell us the cause of the problem.
 We tried to follow a good coding practice, writing the code as readable as possible, and especially ensuring to keep a certain level of optimisation and safety during runtime.
 The most significant features of our program are:
  - **NDVI** and **NDWI** calculation.
- - Algorithmic **image segmentation** to detect vegetation and land in the image and only save the pictures that contain land, excluding those that are all ocean or clouds. ***Note**: we initially wanted to use machine learning to perform image segmentation, we had also implemented a **U-Net** convolutional neural network, but in order to train it we would have had to make our own dataset of segmented images, which meant painting hundreds or **thousands** of NIR satellite images by hand.
-We figured it would take us much less time to make an algorithm that does the same job, which is what we did, and it works just fine.*
+ - Algorithmic **image segmentation** to detect vegetation and land in the image and only save the pictures that contain land, excluding those that are all ocean or clouds. ***Note**: we initially wanted to use machine learning to perform image segmentation, we had also implemented a **U-Net** convolutional neural network, but we did not find any datasets for the segmentation of NIR satellite images.
+In order to train it we would have had to make our own dataset of segmented images, which meant painting hundreds or **thousands** of NIR satellite images by hand.
+We concuded that it would take us much less time to make an algorithm that does the same job, which is what we did, and it works just fine.*
  - Image cropping to save storage.

 ## Structure